 The financial statements report certain categories of expenses that are attributable to one or more program or supporting functions of the Organization.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-Such expenses include salaries, payroll taxes, benefits, meetings, travel, and training, occupancy, other expenses, and depreciation.
+Such expenses include salaries, payroll taxes, benefits, contract labor, meetings, travel, and training, program expenses and other expenses.
 These expenses are allocated on the basis of estimates of time and effort.
+Occupancy and facility and depreciation are allocated on the basis of square footage.